Alaskan Yellow Cedar

 Are you debating over Yellow Cedar shingles vs. White, or are you simply exploring unique natural wood roofing options?
 At Custom Shingles, we have the experience and knowledge needed to properly provide Alaskan Yellow Cedar shingle installation services, and we’d be glad to answer any questions you may have about your options.

 What Makes Alaskan Yellow Cedar So Unique?

-Alaskan Yellow Cedar is fine textured, light colored and turns a beautiful silver gray, and is the most naturally moisture tolerant species.
+Alaskan Yellow Cedar is fine textured, light colored and turns a beautiful silver gray.
+It is also the most naturally moisture tolerant species.
 The various physical properties of the wood make it an attractive material for both general construction and boat building.
-Due to its slow growth it is hard and, like other cypress woods it is durable; it therefore offers good dimensional stability, and is resistant to weather, insects, and contact with soil.
+Due to its slow growth, it is hard and, like other cypress woods it is durable; it, therefore, offers good dimensional stability and is resistant to weather, insects, and contact with soil.

 This density leads to straight grains, smooth texture and little to no shrinkage through the years and decades while it’s used as a roofing material.
 If you're looking for a tree species that provides strength similar to what you'll find in Alaskan Yellow Cedar, the closest species may be the Douglas Fir, a species renowned for its strength.

 Because of its durability and longevity, Alaskan cedar roofs are one of the most environmentally friendly roofing options available today:

 Sustainability: Yellow cedar trees harvested to create beautiful roofing, siding and construction materials are sourced from carefully managed forests throughout the northwestern region.
 Thinning, planned harvests and replanting are considerations for maintaining the sustainability of these materials.